-A seizure itself is not difficult to diagnose.
+A seizure itself isn’t difficult to diagnose.
 Your doctor can diagnose a seizure after listening to your description of your experience or the symptoms other people observed.
 Of more concern and more difficulty is determining the underlying cause.
-Depending upon your symptoms and your medical history, your doctor may run any number of tests, such as brain imaging scans, blood tests, or a spinal tap to find out what is causing seizures.
+Depending upon your symptoms and your medical history, your doctor may run any number of tests, such as brain imaging scans, blood tests, or a spinal tap to find out the cause of your seizures.

-A partial seizure cannot be treated as it is happening.
-It must simply be allowed to run its course while the person having the event is kept safe.
+A partial seizure can’t be treated as it’s happening.
+It must simply run its course while the person having the event is kept safe.
 Your doctor may, however, be able to treat the cause of seizures.
 If seizures are recurring, you may be given a medication to prevent them.

 You can’t always prevent seizures, but you can control them with medications.
 If you’re on a medication for this purpose, take it as instructed by your doctor and don’t miss doses.
 Maintain a healthy lifestyle by getting plenty of sleep, eating healthy foods, exercising, and minimizing stress.

 The outlook for someone who has had a partial seizure varies depending on the underlying cause.
-In general, however, seizures can be controlled effectively with medications and lifestyle changes.
+In general, however, you can control seizures effectively with medications and lifestyle changes.
 Surgery is only a consideration for very severe, intractable cases in which medical treatment doesn’t work.